wolfSSL/wolfssl-nginx/README.md

 Now, you can continue on with the instructions for building nginx above.
 Once that is done, you'll need to build curl.
 You will need curl 7.80.0 or later.
 After unpacking curl, do the following:

 ```
-./configure --with-wolfssl=/usr/local
+./configure --prefix=/usr/local --with-wolfssl=/usr/local
 make all
 sudo make install
+sudo ldconfig
 ```

-This will install the curl executable in the default location: `/usr/local/bin/curl`.
+This will install the curl executable in the location: `/usr/local/bin/curl`.

 Now that all the software is built and installed, you will need to add a section in the nginx.conf file to enable TLS 1.3 and use the correct certificates.
 Edit `/usr/local/nginx/conf/nginx.conf`.
 Nginx's install process should have put a default version there.
 Search for the section with the title `HTTPS server` and replace that section with the following: